valentinegarikayi/podcasts/_posts/2022-11-09-Ep5-Fabian-Nkomo.markdown

 thumbnail: /images/Zipra-guerillas.jpg
 ---

-In this episode, I interview former freedom fighter Fabian Nkomo on his liberation struggle experiences, what motivated him, as well as the Gukurahundi disturbances.
+In this episode, I interview former freedom fighter Comrade Fabian Nkomo on his liberation struggle experiences, what motivated him, as well as the Gukurahundi disturbances.

 Intro music is "Tatadzeiko" by Mbira DzeNharira.

-Article image is a group of Zipra guerillas.
+Article image is a band of Zipra guerillas.
 Image credit Chronicle.

 <!--more-->